105 Addison Ave.

 Note that a brow lift does not address pigmentation issues.
 Skin resurfacing treatments are available for patients who want to reduce sun spots and age spots, acne scars, melasma, uneven skin tone, and large pores.
 Options include chemical peels of various depths, dermabrasion to lightly abrade away the outermost layers of skin, lasers to rejuvenate the area with heat energy, and Micropen to stimulate new collagen and elastin.

-Dr. David Lieberman, Dr. Sachin Parikh, and the For the Face team coordinate to ensure that each patient understands what the various available procedures and treatments can accomplish and how they can work together to yield harmonious, natural-looking results.
+Dr. Lieberman, Dr. Parikh, and their team coordinate to ensure that each patient understands what the various available procedures and treatments can accomplish and how they can work together to yield harmonious, natural-looking results.

 Are there any alternatives to brow lift surgery?